aditbisa/troubleshooting/typescript/tsconfig-paths-only-for-ts.md

-# Tsconfig paths only for ts files
+# tsconfig "paths" only for typescript files

 ## TLDR